-Zika virus test is primarily for pregnant women or those who are looking to become pregnant should definitely be screened if they travel to tropical locations such as Puerto Rico or the Virgin Islands, since the virus is seen more common in these places.
+Zika virus test is primarily for pregnant women or those who are looking to become pregnant should be screened if they travel to tropical locations such as Puerto Rico or the Virgin Islands, since the virus is seen more common in these places.
 This ICD-10 code should be used if exposure to the victim is suspected but awaiting results or if were negative.
 Also, if the exposure was confirmed but test results came negative, should be considered.

 #3: Z04.8, T74, T76, Z62, Z91: Sexual or Labour Exploitation

-These new codes now allow a physician to mention that an exam was performed for confirmed suspected sexual or labour exploitation and pertained to which visit it is.
+These new codes now allow a physician to mention that an exam was performed for confirmed suspected sexual or labor exploitation and pertained to which visit it is.
 Physicians can use Z62 and Z91 for allowing documentation of a history of abuse or trafficking in childhood or adulthood.

-These codes are introduced and followed with support received from AMA and its associated hospitals against violence initiative against human trafficking.
+These codes are introduced and followed with the support received from AMA and its associated hospitals against violence initiative against human trafficking.
 Along with considering trafficking as a public health problem, it also helps identify women who were trafficking victims in the past and most likely can be vulnerable to future exploitations if any.

 We just looked at 3 important ICD-10 codes for OB/GYN specific, but there are several other ICD-10 codes for different categories of OB/GYN such as Z13:3 for screening for depression or other mental health conditions; R82.99 for abnormal urine findings, and more.
-These codes are particularly important for gynaecologists because many women trust and want to share many things related to their physical and mental health with their OB/GYNs; therefore, staying update to these codes can help your practice move faster with huge flow of patients.
+These codes are particularly important for gynecologists because many women trust and want to share many things related to their physical and mental health with their OB/GYNs; therefore, staying updated to these codes can help your practice move faster with a huge flow of patients.